INSIGHT-French politics trump business over Alstom

 capital, whether from privately-owned or state-owned companies.

 In the end, Plan C did not fly.
-GE, meanwhile, had finalised
+GE, meanwhile, sweetened its

 from June 2 to June 23 and went on a local charm offensive.